John Watts (singer): Solo career and Fischer-Z reformation

 His first solo album, One More Twist, was released in 1982 along with the debut solo single, One Voice, and was followed in 1983 by The Iceberg Model (1983).
 This project incorporated Dexys Midnight Runners' brass section, strings, improvisations and experimental techniques usually associated with modern classical music.
 The Quick Quick Slow album (1984) followed, which he released as The Cry.

-Reveal, Watts' seventh studio album, appeared early in 1988.
-This included his biggest single success to date, "The Perfect Day".
-Fans found it difficult to differentiate between Watts' identity and that of his band Fischer-Z. This was a new sound and totally different personnel.
+Watts reformed Fischer-Z in 1987.
+Their new album, Reveal, appeared early in 1988.
+This included their biggest single success to date, "The Perfect Day".
+Fans found it difficult to differentiate between Watts's identity and that of his band Fischer-Z. This was a new sound and totally different personnel.
 His reluctance to perform older classic material in its original arrangement and his total emphasis on new work has become his trademark.
 "My only obligation is to be good, not to play what the audience want."
 The album represented a commercial high point, but coincided with a lengthy period of personal and family upheaval for Watts.

-A second album in this series, Fish's Head, arrived a year later (1989).
-Including the single "Say No".
+A second album, Fish's Head, arrived a year later (1989), including the single "Say No".

 In this period Watts performed to 167,000 people at a Peace Festival in East Berlin along with James Brown.
 He was interviewed about Thatcherism on German national news.

 After a change of record companies, Watts combined two different sets of recordings to produce the Destination Paradise album (1992).
-The title track was a chart single and it once again demonstrated Watts' acute observation of political events.
+The title track was a chart single and it once again demonstrated Watts's acute observation of political events.
 Will You Be There? was another chart single and was adopted by the fans as a firm live favourite.